Iluvitari/AZ104-Notes/Practice exam notes.md

 VPN Gateway:
 If changes are made after VPN client package is installed on windows client then it needs to be downloaded and installed again to apply latest changes.

+Moving between subscriptions:
+VM and associated resources can be moved
+Also ASR Vault can be moved to new subscription